asyncapi/parser-js/docs/ruleset/core-ruleset.md

 # AsyncAPI Core Ruleset

-The core ruleset, which validates the overall structure of the specification.
+The core ruleset validates the overall structure of AsyncAPI documents.

 > **Note**
-> These rules will apply to each version, starting with `2.0.0`.
+> These rules will apply to each version, starting from `2.0.0`.

 ## Rules